About Irma Rodriguez Moisa

 My husband Alex and I moved to Whittier in 1994.

 We have raised our three children in Whittier so they could attend our local public schools.
-We have also been proud supporters of many community organizations: The Whole Child, Whittier Boys and Girls Club, SPIRITT Family Services, YMCA, PIH Foundation, Whittier First Day, LACADA, WOW.
+We have also been proud supporters of many community organizations: The Whole Child, Whittier Boys and Girls Club, SPIRITT Family Services, YMCA, PIH Foundation, Whittier First Day, LACADA.
 We also support many other non-profit organizations in the larger Los Angeles area.
 I am also a former member of the Soroptimist International of Whittier.
+Alex has built his law practice in uptown Whittier and I am a partner and serve as the Chief Marketing Officer at my Am Law 200 Law Firm headquartered in Cerritos.

 Our oldest, Cristina, attended Ocean View Elementary, East Whittier Middle School, and La Serna High School.
 She graduated from U.C.
 Berkeley and earned a masters in special education from Loyola Marymount University.
-She is a special education counselor in the Bay Area.
+She is a special education counselor in Fullerton.
 Alex attended Ocean View Elementary, East Whittier Middle School and La Serna High School.
-Alex went on to Northwestern University and is currently earning his Master’s in Public Policy from UCLA.
+Alex graduated from Northwestern University and earned a Master’s in Public Policy from UCLA.
+He currently works as an environmental policy analyst for the California Public Utilities Commission.
 Isaac attended Ocean View Elementary, East Whittier Middle School and Whittier High School.
-Isaac is a junior at UCSB, majoring in economics.
+Isaac graduated from UCSB, majoring in economics and works as a data analyst for a Los-Angeles based sports agency company.